RicardoGomesRocha/nodeJS-tutorials/README.md

 Follows a short description of each folder:

 - [express-demo](./express-demo): This folder contain a group of folder which each one contains a nodeJS application, base on some tutorial
+- [first-app](./first-app) and [second-app](./second-app): Simple application for running a node.js application and apply some basic concepts such as create and use modules, path module, OS module, file system module, events, etc.